dotkernel/dotkernel/tutorials/Creating a Contact Us page/05 - Creating the contact form.md

 }
 ```

 In the same directory create the contact form, that uses the above fieldset.
+Also, as we use a recaptcha element on the form, we will inject the site key and secret key, from the configuration.

 ```php
 declare(strict_types=1);